Benefits and Debt Guide

 Talk to your creditors

-When it comes to dealing with debt, keeping your creditors in the loop is key to protecting yourself from further legal action.
+If you're dealing with debt, talking to your creditors is key to keeping them in the loop and protecting yourself from further legal action.

-Reaching out to the people you owe can sound daunting and it's normal to want to ignore their calls and emails, but this will only make the situation worse.
+This can be daunting and it's normal to want to avoid all calls and letters about the debt, but burying your head in the sand will only make the situation worse.

-Dealing with debt can be a challenging and isolating experience, but you don't have to suffer in silence.
+Dealing with debt can be a challenging and isolating experience, but there is always help available and you don't have to face it alone.

-There are various charities, financial advisors, citizens advice bureaux, and debt management companies available to provide advice on benefits and debt tailored to your unique circumstances.
+There are various charities, financial advisors, and debt management companies available to provide tailored advice on how best to deal with debt while you're on benefits.

 Check your benefits entitlement

-The most important thing you can do when you're on benefits but still struggling financially is to check your benefits entitlement.
+The first thing you should do if you're on benefits but are still struggling financially is to check your benefits entitlement - especially if you have debts to pay.

-Thousands of people miss out on financial support they're entitled to every year because they don't realise their circumstances make them eligible for extra benefits.
+Thousands of people miss out on financial support they're entitled to because they're not aware that they're eligible for extra benefits.

 Enter a debt solution